jenkinsci/java-client-api/README.md

 and describe what the problem is or what kind of feature you would like to add.
 Afterwards you can create an appropriate pull request.

-It is required if you want to get a Pull request to be integrated into to squash your commits into a single commit which references the issue in the commit message.
+It is required if you want to get a Pull request to be integrated into please squash your commits into a single commit which references the issue in the commit message.

 A pull request has to fulfill only a single ticket and should never create/add/fix several issues in one, cause otherwise the history is hard to read and to understand and makes the maintenance of the issues and pull request hard.

+Furthermore it is neccesary to create appropriate entries into the `ReleaseNotes.md` file as well.

 ## Generated Site